jenbeltran/fidelity-hackathon-2019/readme.md

 STATEMENT: The Contest aims to prototype ideas, products, and services that integrate technology into improving digital customer experiences, which could be further developed into real businesses.

-CHALLENGE: What innovative financial technologies or capabilities can we create to enhance investing tech?
+CHALLENGE: How can we enhance investing tech?

 PRESENTATION SLIDE DECK: to be added